A-Ayush/Drone-Registration/readme.md

-# Flask-Intro with structured format
+# Flask-Intro with structured format for the installation of this repo to your PC

-*You can refer to Flask’s documentation.
+*You can refer to Flask’s documentation for more information.
 [Flask Documentation](https://flask.palletsprojects.com/en/1.1.x/)*

 ## Requirements file consists the following: